sbadirli/GrowNet/README.md

 ## Data

-You can download the data used in the paper from Google OneDrive link: https://drive.google.com/drive/folders/17ymIdQSya_DMLhDoMf6YzSG2HXWi0bzG?usp=sharing.
-Please put it into "data" folder in GrowNet folder next to Classification/L2R/Regression folders.
+You can download the datasets used in the paper from Google OneDrive link: https://drive.google.com/drive/folders/17ymIdQSya_DMLhDoMf6YzSG2HXWi0bzG?usp=sharing.
+Create a `data` folder under GrowNet and put the data under this folder.

 #### 1. Classification: